 Identify the ROI you seek at the earliest stage in the whole process

-So if your CEO decides that what managers need this year is a leadership course, before you even begin to consider potential providers ask your CEO to identify what they need to see change and why.
+So, let’s imagine your CEO decides that what managers need this year is a leadership course, before you even begin to consider potential providers ask your CEO to identify what they need to see change and why.
 Do they want to reduce external hiring at this level and shift to 60%-plus promotions from within?
 Or do they want to raise productivity and efficiency, with less time taken per project delivered and a 50% reduction in rework?
 Or do they want to stem the steady stream of leavers amongst those managed by this group?
 You need to be able to work with your CEO to put clear metrics for success in place.

 Recruit senior stakeholders within the business